turingschool/curriculum/tutorials/models/validations.markdown

 Call the `validate` method with a symbol specifying the instance method to be called.
 When a record is saved, that method will be called.
 Rails will not respect the return value of that method, it determines pass/fail based on whether any error messages were added to the object.

-Do any inspections/calculations/verifications you want in the called method, and if you want the validation to fail call `errors.add(:base, message)` and specify a `message` string.
+Do any inspections/calculations/verifications you want in the called method and make the validation to fail by calling `errors.add(:base, message)`.
 If no errors are added, the validation passes.

 ## Validations in the User Interface

-In Rails 2 it was easy to output errors to our user, but in Rails 3 it takes a little more work.
+Having expressed validations in the model, let's see how to make use of them in the user interface.

 ### Understanding Errors

 As an example, assume I have this model: